St. John's Church, Chester 2

 Write to us

-(Chester-born Douglas was the favourite architect of the Grosvenor family, who owned- and continue to own- much land in the city, and many of his works are still to be seen today, including the City Baths in Union Street, the lodge in Grosvenor Park and a row of fine houses in Bath Street.
-He is buried in Overleigh Cemetery.)
+(Chester-born Douglas was the favourite architect of the Grosvenor family, who owned- and continue to own- much land in the city, and many of his works are still to be seen today, including the beautiful east side of St. Werburgh Street, the City Baths in Union Street, the lodge in Grosvenor Park, the fine houses in Bath Street and, possibly most famous of all, the Eastgate Clock.
+He is buried in a humble grave in the Overleigh Cemetery.)

 This splendid, but anonymous, painting (the original hangs in the Grosvenor Museum) records the scene following the fateful event, showing both ends of the church lying in ruins.
 The necessary money and will, however, were not forthcoming to rebuild the tower itself and only a picturesque stump of the 12th century lower portion- albeit still standing to over twenty feet high- survives today.
 But how very remarkable that, despite such a string of disasters, the venerable chuch remained- and continues to remain- in daily use.